 Figure 1 – Estimated conception rates and time-to-conception based on total progressive motile sperm count (million).

 ExSeed Semen Quality Score

-If this is not the case, your partner should consult a medical doctor for examination and obtain regular menstruation while you improve or maintain your semen quality.
+A prerequisite for the chance of pregnancy is that you have regular intercourse with your partner on the days when she has her ovulation (fertile window), and provided she has a regular menstruation cycle.
+If this is not the case, your partner should consult a medical doctor for examination while you focus on improving/maintaining your semen quality.
 If you or your partner has any medical issues, we suggest seeking a medical doctor prior to “project baby-making” since it could reduce your chances of pregnancy.